ExMacro/hass_ensto_ble/README.md

 1. Navigate to **Developer Tools → Actions**
 2. Select service `hass_ensto_ble.set_calendar_day`
-3. Select any of your thermostat's sensor entities as target
+3. Select your thermostat device as target
 4. Configure the day and up to six programs:

 ```yaml